sobychacko/rsocket-streaming-spike/README.md

 2. Run another app that has all the intelligence around various middleware technologies such as Apache Kafka, RabbitMQ etc.

 The above two applications communicate over a commonly agreed upon protocol.
-For this spike, we use RSocket as that communication layer between the two.
+For this spike, we use gRPC as that communication layer between the two.

-## uppercase-rsocket-demo
+## uppercase-grpc-demo

 This is the first app that contains the user business logic.
 In this case, it simply contains a function that uppercase each String that it receives.
-By including the `spring-cloud-function-rsocket` module in the classpath of this applicaiton, we essentially make this app an RSocket server component.
+By including the `spring-cloud-function-grpc` module in the classpath of this applicaiton, we essentially make this app an gRPC server component.

-## multibinder-rsocket-demo
+## multibinder-grpc-demo

 This is the second app that knows how to communicate to various middleware systems.
 This is multi binder app that has both Spring Cloud Stream Kafka and Rabbit binders in it's classpath.
-More specifically, this app variant is hard-wired to consume data from a Kafka topic and then post this data through an RSocket request connection to the server in application 1.
+More specifically, this app variant is hard-wired to consume data from a Kafka topic and then post this data through an gRPC request connection to the server in application 1.
 Once the application returns the data (uppercased String), then we will take that response and publish to a RabbitMQ exchange.

 ## Running the apps locally